UocDev/FPE.RP/README.md

 # FPE.RP.PROJECT
-This Official Previews Update Experimental feature, All Update, Changes, Removed well show up in here. any Database, script, commit, guidelines you can found in here.
+This Official Previews Update Experiments feature, all updates, changes, removed will show up in here. any Database, script, commit, guidelines you can found in here.

 # How to Enable Experiments features